 Houston Rockets Star To Replace SGA In The 2026 NBA All-Star Game

-The 2026 NBA All-Star Game is almost upon us, with the teams recently being announced to some very mixed reactions from the NBA world in that time.
+The 2026 NBA All-Star Game is almost upon us, with the teams recently announced to some very mixed reactions from the NBA world.
 While the starting lineups are full of superstars that have been among the best players in the league this season, the reserves have received some major question marks, and now, injuries are making things even more difficult.

-On paper, Sengun was very deserving of the second straight All-Star appearance in his NBA career, and while it's unfortunate that it took an injury to the reigning MVP to make it happen, the 23-year old is now getting the honor that he deserves in 2026.
+On paper, Sengun was very deserving of his second straight All-Star appearance in his NBA career.
+While it's unfortunate that it took an injury to the reigning MVP to make it happen, the 23-year-old is now getting the honor that he deserves in 2026.

 Written by Nathan Smith